-Though he’s known for being a best selling author and business writer, and his blog is something where you find incredible insight, I learned from our chat that Seth used to have his own record label.
-His affinity for art, music, and expression is fairly obvious, but these little pieces of newness make for an even more enriched story line.
+Though he’s known for being the best selling author and business writer, and his blog is something where you find incredible insight, I learned from our chat that Seth used to have his own record label.
+His affinity for art, music, and expression is fairly obvious, but these little pieces of newness make for an even more enriched storyline.

 Stories are a big part of everything we do.
-I’m learning more and more about the power of them in how growth and enrichment works in the communities we build.
+I’m learning more and more about the power of them in how growth and enrichment work in the communities we build.

 It’s important for our communities to better connect with each other through storytelling.